Quad-monitor floor stand

 Old PC Hanger

-The monitor mount came with a couple of different desk clamp options, one assembled option for edge-clamping is shown below.
+The monitor mount came with a couple of different desk clamp options; one assembled option for edge-clamping is shown below.

-Monitor Stand Compression bracket
+Monitor Stand Compression Bracket

 A little gentle modification

-A bit of filing later, and it fit well enough to consider drilling through the two pieces, using the existing holes as a guide.
+After some filing, it fit well enough to consider drilling through the two pieces, using the existing holes as a guide.

 Combine the two and…

 Next, I needed a simple way to stop the clamp from sliding down the tube.
-I simply drilled straight through the tube and cut a bolt to an appropriate length to fit.
+I drilled straight through the tube and cut a bolt to an appropriate length to fit.
 One day I will get around to making something better on the lathe at the ‘space.

 Conveniently, the existing stop-screw (not shown below) can be used to lock off the clamp rotation in the desired position.